Instant Asset Write-Off FY2026: a late opportunity for deductibility

 • Separate equipment across locations or business entities

 However, care must be taken not to artificially split a single asset to fall under the threshold.
-If the Australian Taxation Office considers items to be one integrated asset, the total cost will be assessed as a whole — regardless of how it is invoiced.
+If the Australian Taxation Office considers items to be one integrated asset, the total cost will be assessed as a whole - regardless of how it is invoiced.
+In that case the asset would need to be depreciated rather than deducted in one go.

 Acting Before 30 June

-With the current rules only legislated through to 30 June 2026, businesses considering upgrades may benefit from acting sooner rather than later — particularly where installation can be completed before year-end.
+With the current rules legislated only through to 30 June 2026, businesses considering upgrades may benefit from acting sooner rather than later - particularly where installation can be completed before year-end.

 Delays in ordering, delivery, or installation could mean missing eligibility altogether.

-The Instant Asset Write-Off remains a powerful tool — but one that is heavily dependent on timing and correct application.
+The Instant Asset Write-Off remains a powerful tool - but one that is dependent on timing and correct application.

 With uncertainty ahead, now is an ideal time for business owners to: